UCSD-ECEMAE-148/148-winter-2025-final-project-team-12/README.md

-# 148-winter-2025-final-project-team-12
-148-winter-2025-final-project-team-12 created by GitHub Classroom
+<sup>148-winter-2025-final-project-team-12</sup>

 # **We Are MapsAI**
 ***Search and Rescue: Tennis Ball Edition***

+(insert robot pic)

-We are using OpenCV and A* to find a tennis ball in a room by mapping that room as the robot searches
+We are using OpenCV plus YOLO for camera vision and SLAM on Lidar to map a room, identify a tennis ball and notate it on the room map, and then find the shortest way out of the room.

-(insert team/robot pic here)
+(insert team pic here)

 ## Team Members

 **M**atthew Tan |
  *ECE: Computer Engineering*

 **A**licia Baker |
  *MAE: Mechanical Engineering*